 Katsushika Hokusai (1760-1849)

-The eccentric Katsushika Hokusai who was born on the 31st October 1760 in Tokyo is one of the most famous Japanese woodblock artists of all time.
-He first started painting and sketching at age 6 and received professional training when he became a student of Katsukawa Shunso at age 18.
-Hokusai only started his best work from age 70 with the most famous being “The Great Wave Off Kanagawa”.
+The eccentric Katsushika Hokusai, who was born on the 31st October 1760 in Tokyo, is one of the most famous Japanese woodblock artists of all time.
+He first started painting and sketching at age six and received professional training when he became a student of Katsukawa Shunso at age 18.
+Hokusai only started his best work at age 70, with the most famous being “The Great Wave Off Kanagawa.”
 His work even influenced the impressionism movement in Europe with Claude Monet and Van Gogh being huge fans of him.

 Hokusai’s famous quote:

-Hokusai moved to Uraga in 1835 where he lived out his remaining years in poverty while continuing his work.
-He died April 18 1849 at age 90, so no one knows if his prediction would have come true.
-While on his deathbed he said “If only Heaven will give me just another ten years… just another five more years, then I could become a real painter”.
+Hokusai relocated to Uraga in 1835, where he lived out his remaining years in poverty while continuing his work.
+He died on 18 April 1849, at age 90, so no one knows if his prediction would have come true.
+While on his deathbed, he said, “If only Heaven will give me just another ten years… just another five more years, then I could become a real painter”.